Shameekh-Naveed/8088_Simulator/README.md

 # 8088_Simulator
 Welcome to the 8088/8086 simulator we made as out COAL FYP
-## About the Project
+## Project details
-An undergraduatemajoring in computer science would benefit greatly from a good understanding of assembly language programming.
+An undergraduate majoring in computer science would benefit greatly from a good understanding of assembly language programming.
 Programming with assembly or lower-level languages provides one a highly important understanding of computer organisation and architecture.
-### Project Goal:
+### Project functions:
 ### TASK NO 1
 You need towrite a programwith easy to graphical use interface in the programming language of your choice that will simulate the behavior of 8088/8086 processor.
 The program should